Interlude (1968 film)

 Interlude is a 1968 British drama film directed by Kevin Billington and starring Oskar Werner, Barbara Ferris and Virginia Maskell.
+It. was written by Lee Langley and Hugh Leonard.

-The film is a loose remake of the 1957 American film Interlude directed by Douglas Sirk.
+The film is a loose remake of the 1957 American film Interlude directed by Douglas Sirk, set against the backdrop of Swinging London.
 It was Maskell's final film as she died in January 1968, five months before its release.

 Plot

 A famous male conductor gives an interview to an attractive young female reporter.
 He speaks a bit too frankly and ends up being given an unwanted sabbatical from conducting.
 He begins an affair with the young reporter during his interlude, and the accumulation of differences in their ages and background begins to mount.